dotnet/docs-aspire/docs/frameworks/dapr.md

 .NET Aspire makes setting up and debugging Dapr applications easier by providing a straightforward API to configure Dapr sidecars, and by exposing the sidecars as resources in the dashboard.

-### Explore Dapr components with .NET Aspire
+### Explore Dapr integrations with .NET Aspire

-Dapr provides many [built-in components](https://docs.dapr.io/concepts/components-concept), and when you use Dapr with .NET Aspire you can easily explore and configure these components.
-Don't confuse these components with .NET Aspire components.
+Dapr provides many [built-in integrations](https://docs.dapr.io/concepts/integrations-concept), and when you use Dapr with .NET Aspire you can easily explore and configure these integrations.
+Don't confuse these integrations with .NET Aspire integrations.
 For example, consider the following:

-- [Dapr—State stores](https://docs.dapr.io/concepts/components-concept/#state-stores): Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprStateStore%2A> to add a configured state store to your .NET Aspire project.
+- [Dapr—State stores](https://docs.dapr.io/concepts/integrations-concept/#state-stores): Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprStateStore%2A> to add a configured state store to your .NET Aspire project.
-- [Dapr—Pub Sub](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers): Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprPubSub%2A> to add a configured pub sub to your .NET Aspire project.
+- [Dapr—Pub Sub](https://docs.dapr.io/concepts/integrations-concept/#pubsub-brokers): Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprPubSub%2A> to add a configured pub sub to your .NET Aspire project.
-- Dapr—Components: Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprComponent%2A> to add a configured component to your .NET Aspire project.
+- Dapr—Components: Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprComponent%2A> to add a configured integration to your .NET Aspire project.

 ## Next steps